Manchester: 1939–1945: Second World War

-Post-Second World War
+1945–2000: Decline and regeneration

-Cotton processing and trading continued to fall in peacetime, and the exchange closed in 1968.
+Cotton processing and trading continued to decline in peacetime, and the exchange closed in 1968.
 By 1963 the port of Manchester was the UK's third largest, and employed over 3,000 men, but the canal was unable to handle the increasingly large container ships.
 Traffic declined, and the port closed in 1982.
 Heavy industry suffered a downturn from the 1960s and was greatly reduced under the economic policies followed by Margaret Thatcher's government after 1979.
 Manchester lost 150,000 jobs in manufacturing between 1961 and 1983.
 Regeneration began in the late 1980s, with initiatives such as the Metrolink, the Bridgewater Concert Hall, the Manchester Arena, and (in Salford) the rebranding of the port as Salford Quays.
 Two bids to host the Olympic Games were part of a process to raise the international profile of the city.

-Manchester has a history of attacks attributed to Irish Republicans, including the Manchester Martyrs of 1867, arson in 1920, a series of explosions in 1939, and two bombs in 1992.
+Manchester has a history of attacks attributed to Irish Republicans; in 1867, a group called the Manchester Martyrs were hanged following their conviction of murder after an attack on a police van in which a police officer was accidentally shot dead.
+The perpetrators were linked with the Irish Fenian groups that wished to free Ireland from British rule.
+Other instances before the 1996 attack include arson in 1920, a series of explosions in 1939, and two bombs in 1992.